purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/interview-questions.md

 Casual network, Belief Network, Bayes network, Bayes net, Belief Propagation Network, etc. are some of its other names.
 It is a probabilistic graphical model that showcases a set of variables and their conditional dependencies.

+## Question 17

+**What is specificity?**

+This is the probability the prediction of the model is negative when the actual value is negative.
+It can be termed as the model’s ability to foretell the true negative for each category available..
+Specificity = TN / TN + FP (i.e. True Negative/True Negative + False Positive)

 ## Reference